drewlyton/blog-posts/Stop meeting. Start writing..md

 > "I guess now we'll see how many meetings could have been an email"
 > - Some Tweeter

 But over the past two years, I don't think that we've actually answered that question.
-Because for many companies, shifting to remote work changed only one thing: *where* work happens.
-The culture around *how* work happens remained largely the same.
+Because for many companies, shifting to remote work has changed only one thing: *where* work happens. *How* work happens has remained largely the same.

-Meeting fatigue has mutated into an even worse plague: Zoom fatigue.
-And the adoption of always-on, synchronous messaging services like Slack has only made it more likely for workers to be in a constant state of distraction.
+"Meeting fatigue" is now called "Zoom fatigue".
+The feelings of constant interruption and overwhelm once attributed to email have been amplified by the adoption of always-on, synchronous messaging services like Slack.
+And the noise of office chatter that once made it impossible to focus is now missed as work happens in siloes that break down team cohesion and alignment.

+It's clear by now that the persistent pull towards distraction and disorder in our organizations will not be solved by a change in scenery.
+We need to admit that these systemic issues are not caused by location or tooling - they are caused by our ineffective and inefficient behaviors of communication.
+And in order to solve these problems, we need to behave better.

 ### Why are we meeting?
 This is the fundamental question we often ignore before clicking "Send" on a calendar invite.